apache/nuttx/Documentation/guides/zerolatencyinterrupts.rst

   Low  prio IRQ           0xB0
   PendSV                  0xE0

+Lower priority *numbers* mean a higher priority on this architecture.

 As you can see, the priority levels of the maskable nested interrupts are between the critical section and the low-priority interrupts.
-And High prio IRQ can call OS API in ISR.
+In this case, High prio IRQ can call OS APIs in ISR.

 Nested Interrupt Handling